 1. Choose one key topic to focus on

 Choose a topic you find interesting and important to write about.
 Only in this way, you’ll be able to reach the target audience.
-Readers are skilled and very capable of recognizing whether a writer has written with passion or not.
-Don't underestimate them.

-2. Come up with a powerful title
+2. Come up with a strong title

 3. Think about your audience